General Tour Info

-How large will our group be?
+How large will our hiking group be?

-Our group size is limited to 14 people, so groups are always cozy and intimate.
+Our group size in the Alps is limited to 14 people, so groups are always cozy and intimate.
 Small groups create a fun, flexible dynamic that's just not possible with a larger number of people, so we strive to keep things small.
 Just as importantly, we also believe that when you make a commitment to take your vacation with Alpinehikers, we've made a commitment to you to lead the tour.
 You become our guest.
 There is no minimum size, and our tours will never be cancelled due to low enrollment (even 1 person is enough), so you can plan your vacation confidently.
 If you've reserved, you're going!

 What will our accommodations be like?